China–North Korea relations

 China maintains an embassy in the North Korean capital of Pyongyang and a consulate general in Chongjin.
 The embassy of North Korea in China is located in Beijing's Chaoyang District, while a consulate general is in Shenyang.
-North Korea has adhered to the One China principle, where it recognizes the PRC as the only representative of "China", and does not recognize the legitimacy of the Republic of China (ROC), nor Taiwanese independence.
+China is by far North Korea's largest trading partner, with more than 90 percent of North Korea's imports coming from China, as well as a significant recipient of overseas Chinese aid.
+North Korea has adhered to the one China principle, where it recognizes the PRC as the only representative of China and Taiwan as part of China.
+As socialist states ruled by communist parties, the two nations retain ideological ties.
+North Korea also supports China's policies in Xinjiang, Tibet and Hong Kong, and rejects interference in China's internal affairs.